-Blessed Bomode-Oku society hailed for using culture, age-long tradition to enhance development
+Blessed Bomode-Oku Society hailed for using culture, age-long tradition to enhance development

 The BoT chairman also charged Nigerians to abstain from acts capable of causing division, just as he said that the progress of the country is tied to its unity and togetherness in spite of its diverse tribes and ethnic.

-“It is so uncommon to have a group like this that had been together for 60 years.
-It comprises of professionals, like the immediate past and the first female Accountant-General of the Federation, Dr (Mrs) Oluwatoyin Madein.
+“It is so uncommon to have a group like this that has been together for 60 years.
+It comprises professionals, like the immediate past and the first female Accountant-General of the Federation, Dr (Mrs) Oluwatoyin Madein.

 “We equally have among them the artisans like bricklayers, carpenters, successful traders, among others and they have all been together for 60 years without any recourse.

-While congratulating the society, Idowu urged them not to rest on their oars rather than to build on their past success and continue to add value to the nation’s development.
+While congratulating the society, Idowu urged them not to rest on their oars but build on their past success and continue to add value to the nation’s development.

 Mrs Madein emphasised the need for people to always identify with their roots as it encourages bonding and opportunities to also impact on one’s immediate environment and community.

-The President of the group, Mr Tajudeen Amusa said that the age group was actually set up for them by their mothers for the children that were born between 1964 and 1965 and that they later took over the running of the age grade having reached adulthood.
+President of the group, Mr Tajudeen Amusa, said that the age group was set up for them by their mothers for the children that were born between 1964 and 1965 and that they later took over the running of the age grade having reached adulthood.

 He pledged that the group will continue to prioritise unity, togetherness and above all selfless service that can uplift of their communities.